uriid1/pimp-lua/README.md

 ```lua
 my_func( p(param_1), p(param_2), p(param_3) )
 ```
-This is because the result of the capture will be `param_3`.
-Since the Lua debug module only reports where the function was called and does not provide the function's position.
+This is because the result of the capture will be param_3.
+Since the Lua debug module only reports the line number where the function was called and does not provide the function's position.

 *See test.lua for more examples